Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/generate/subsurf.rst

 Keyboard Shortcuts
 ==================

-To quickly add a Subdivision Surface modifier to one or more objects, select it/them and press :kbd:`Ctrl-1`.
+To quickly add a Subdivision Surface Modifier to one or more objects, select it/them and press :kbd:`Ctrl-1`.
-That will add a Subdivision Surface modifier with *View Subdivisions* on 1.
+That will add a Subdivision Surface Modifier with *View Subdivisions* on 1.

-You can use other numbers too, such as :kbd:`Ctrl-2`, :kbd:`Ctrl-3`, etc, to add a Subdivision Surface modifier with that number of subdivisions.
+You can use other numbers too, such as :kbd:`Ctrl-2`, :kbd:`Ctrl-3`, etc, to add a Subdivision Surface Modifier with that number of subdivisions.
 The *Render Subdivisions* will always be on 2 when added like this.

-If an object already has a Subdivision Surface modifier, doing this will simply change its subdivision level instead of adding another modifier.
+If an object already has a Subdivision Surface Modifier, doing this will simply change its subdivision level instead of adding another modifier.